suave-ucsd/SuAVE-Documentation/apis.md

 # **Suave API**

-In the following requests, <server> may be suave-stage.sdsc.edu, suave-dev.sdsc.edu, or suave2.sdsc.edu
+In the following requests, <server> may be suave-net.sdsc.edu.

 # A. http get requests